brainstormforce/wp-themes-plugins-stats/readme.txt

 Step 2: From the shortcodes tab, choose and copy the required code.
 Step 3: Paste it on a required page/post.
 Step 4: Add a slug/author name for theme/plugin.
-Step 5: Add a field name for theme/plugin.

 That's it!
 Visit Post/Page to see results.